Lumi-supercomputer/LUMI-training-materials/docs/User-Updates/Update-202308/lumig-lownoise.md

     ```

     (but the `--cpus-per-task` line on that slide is wrong and was wrong before
-    as that should not be used together with manual binding based on maps or masks.)
+    as that should not be used together with manual binding based on maps or masks,
+    so we also cannot rely on `SLURM_CPUS_PER_TASK`.)

 -   The script on slide 72: